aravindkoneru/SimpleScout/README.md

 ##Updates

 * 5/1/2015: (Finally) Gained access to the FIRST api and began development on a more concise scouting system
+* 5/2/2015: Basic functionality for scraping team data from the FIRST api is complete (much more data gathered than from the blue alliance)

 ##Conclusion/Notes
 Please feel free to contribute and send pull requests.
 If you have any problems or find a bug, please rasise an issue.
-This project is being actively developed by me on behalf of the members of [FRC 1923: The Midknight Inventors](http://firstrobotics1923.org/)
+This project is being actively developed on behalf of [FRC 1923: The Midknight Inventors](http://firstrobotics1923.org/)